steipete/steipete.com/_posts/2020-09-21-disabling-keyboard-avoidance-uihostingcontroller-swiftui.md

 }
 ```

 See [my gist](https://gist.github.com/steipete/da72299613dcc91e8d729e48b4bb582c#file-uihostingcontroller-keyboard-swift) for a version that also removes the `safeAreaInsets`.
 Who would have thought that runtime trickery is still useful in SwiftUI times?

+If this is useful to you, ping [@steipete on Twitter](https://twitter.com/steipete)!

 [^1]: The block-based notification API nowadays is inconvenient as it doesn't automatically deregister observers - using the target/action one is simpler, as these observers automatically deregister since iOS 9.